chrisyarbrough/CodecksPlasticIntegration/Readme.md

 Adds support for the [Codecks](https://www.codecks.io/) issue tracker to [PlasticSCM](https://www.plasticscm.com/).

 # Usage #
-1) Download or build the CodecksExtension library.
+1) [Download](https://github.com/chrisyarbrough/CodecksPlasticIntegration/releases/latest/download/codecks.zip) or build the CodecksExtension library.

-2) Place the plugin and its dependencies in the extensions directory of the PlasticSCM installation.
+2) Place the codecks folder (containing the plugin and its dependencies) in the extensions directory of the PlasticSCM installation.
-   With the default installation on Windows, the extension should be placed at:
+   With the default installation on Windows, the path should look like this:
     > C:\Program Files\PlasticSCM5\client\extensions\codecks\CodecksExtension.dll

    ![](Images/PlasticSCM_Configuration.png "PlasticSCM Preferences Window")